The ultimate guide to starting your own Survival and Preparedness Food Pantry

 Building up a well-stocked survival food pantry takes a lot of work and patience.
 It’s not as simple as buying a month or a year’s worth of food and storing your haul in the basement.
 If you wish to maintain your survival pantry, you need to learn how to rotate and manage your food storage.
 Buying loads of extra food without giving it much thought is a waste of money and will only leave you with lots of spoiled food and disappointment.

-So start off by setting small, achievable goals.
 Instead of aiming for a year’s worth of supplies, consider building a two- or three-week supply first to see how it goes.
 You can always build up from there once you are ready and get the hang of things.
 Starting small also allows you to use up your supply and replenish only when needed so no food in your pantry goes to waste.
 [3]

 Prepping for every possible disaster scenario can be difficult and overwhelming, especially since you cannot second-guess the future.
 So instead of stressing yourself with this daunting task, focus on preparing for the most likely ones to occur in your area.
-This will help you determine just how much food you really need and how large of a space you will need for storage.
+This will help you determine just how much food you really need and how large a space you will need for storage.
 [4]

 A lot of calculations are involved in building a survival pantry.
 Whether it is a three-week or three-month supply you’re aiming for, you need to calculate the exact amount of food to allocate to each member of your family.
 But instead of counting the number of servings per person, expert preppers recommend using a calorie calculator.

-Figuring out the number of calories each person needs for a day and multiplying that by the number of days you’re planning to store food is a more straightforward and efficient way of determining what you need.
+Figuring out the number of calories each person needs for a day and multiplying that by the number of days you’re planning to store food is a more straightforward and efficient way of determining how much you need.
 Once you have that information, you can then set a budget and create meal plans to make managing your food supply easier.

 When setting a budget, make sure you don’t go overboard and beyond your means.
 There is no need to rush and sacrifice important things just to fill up your survival pantry.
 Be patient and don’t worry about going slowly.
 When making a list of foods to buy, also remember to take dietary restrictions (if there’s any) into consideration.